mmbman/Katagiri/summaries.md

 Is the Iron Ox dead or alive?
 Katagiri Roshi discusses the gradual and the sudden, accepting Buddha Nature in the midst of the bustling marketplace.
 In order to hold, you have to let go.
 What is the Buddhist Law, and what is the Law of Kings, and why are they the same thing?
 The old pond: a frog jumps in.
 Plop!
 Also: do you need a boss?

-**Archive Issues**: This talk seems to include only the first side of the tape.
-Any discussion of the verse or notes is missing.

 ---

 ### [Blue Cliff Record, Case 39: Yun Men’s Flowering Hedge – Talk 1](1983-01-12-Blue-Cliff-Record-Case-39-Talk-1)